ShimaTaku818/R-as-GIS-for-Economists/docs/VectorDataBasics.md

 ### Better alternatives

 Now, if your collaborator is using ArcGIS and demanding that he/she needs a shapefile for his/her work, sure you can use the above command to write a shapefile.
 But, there is really no need to work with the shapefile system.
 One of the alternative data formats that is considered superior to the shapefile system is GeoPackage^[[here](https://www.geopackage.org/)], which overcomes various limitations associated with shapefile^[see the last paragraph of [chapter 7.5 of this book](https://csgillespie.github.io/efficientR/data-carpentry.html#data-processing-with-data.table), [this blogpost](https://carto.com/blog/fgdb-gpkg/), or [this](http://switchfromshapefile.org/)].
-Unlike the shapefile system, it produces only a single file with .gpkg extension.
+Unlike the shapefile system, it produces only a single file with .gpkg extension.^[Am I the only one who gets very frustrated when your collaborator attaches 15 files for three geographic objects to an email?
+It could have been just three files using the GeoPackage format.]
 Note that GeoPackage files can also be easily read into ArcGIS.
 So, it might be worthwhile to convince your collaborators to stop using shapefiles and start using GeoPackage.

 ```r